|PRODUCER||Andres Fahsen, Maria Cristina Rosales Diaz||PLANT VARIETY

 RELATIONSHIP TO JUNIORS

-This is the sixth harvest we've received from Andres Fahsen, and is the fourth harvest that has been Cost of Production Covered (CoPC).
+This is the seventh harvest we've received from Andres Fahsen, and is the fifth harvest that has been Cost of Production Covered (CoPC).
 We started the project with him and Cristy Guirola, owner of Terra Negra Coffee Imports, back in 2017.
 Andres owns his company, Pachuj, which was what his family called his previously owned farm.
 Pachuj provides consultancy services for farms interested in improving farm productivity and/or identifying their own cost of production.
-The cost of production at Finca Patzibir exemplifies how the ever fluctuating, but always low, C market price doesn't come close to covering a farm's production costs, let alone a healthy gross margin on those costs.
-We count ourselves lucky to work with Andres, and are constantly inspired by his kindness, focus on quality and cost of production, and commitment to helping others.
+The cost of production at Finca Patzibir exemplifies how the ever fluctuating, but always low, C market price doesn't come close to covering a farm's production costs, let alone gross margin on those costs.
+By using the new CoPC questionnaire and spreadsheet, we ensured that the price directly received by Andres covered his production costs as well as, in this case, a 30% gross margin on his costs.
+We count ourselves lucky to work with Andres, and are constantly inspired by his kindness, his focus on quality and cost of production, and his commitment to helping others.

 HOW WE BREW COFFEE